Aalto-CFD/DLBFoam/README.md

 abs(T<sub>cell</sub>-T<sub>ref</sub>)<deltaT.

-* Run the case with normally with OpenFOAM's reactive solvers.
+* Run the case normally with OpenFOAM's reactive solvers.

 For a working example, check the tutorials given in tutorials folder.